SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 # Configuration Classes

 The following classes are defined in the [Classes.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Classes.ahk) script.
 They define objects, that can be loaded from or can be saved to a configuration file maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
 Many of these classes will be subclassed and extended with more functionality in other files of the Simulator Controller framework, especially in the script [Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk).
-These classes are described further down [below](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#controller-classes).
+These classes are described [further down below](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#controller-classes).

 ## [Abstract] ConfigurationItem ([Classes.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Classes.ahk))

 This is the base class for all objects, that can be stored to or retrieved from a configuration file.
 Generally, configurations are maintaned by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
-During runtime, all configuration items are accessible through the global constant *kSimulatorConfiguration*.
+During runtime, all configuration data is accessible through the global constant *kSimulatorConfiguration*.

 ### Public Properties

 #### *Configuration[]*
-The configuration map, this item belongs to, or *false*, if the item wasn't created from a configuration.
+The configuration map this item belongs to, or *false*, if the item wasn't created from a configuration.

 ### Public Methods